abdelrhman95/GCP-Stateful-WebApp/README.md

   -
 * Deploy the MongoDB replicaset across the 3 zones

-* Dockerize and Deploy the Node.js web app that will connect to the 3 DB replicas.
+* Dockerize and Deploy the Node.js web app connected to the 3 DB replicas.

 * Expose the web app using ingress/load balancer.